dhoffmann1/AirBnB/README.md

 7. Open up a second terminal, go into the 'frontend' directory and in the terminal type `npm install`.
 Then type `npm start`.
 If you have Google Chrome, this should automatically launch the browser and direct you to `localhost:3000`.
 If it did not launch automatically, manually open up a browser and go to `localhost:3000`.

 8. Congrats, you have launched the app.
+Yay!